celo-org/celo-monorepo/packages/docs/developer-resources/dappkit/setup.md

 ## Typescript Support

-We are big fans of Typescript, so if you used the tabs template, you can support typescript by just following [these guide lines](https://docs.expo.io/versions/latest/guides/typescript/)
+We are big fans of Typescript, so if you used the tabs template, you can support typescript by just following [these guidelines](https://docs.expo.io/versions/latest/guides/typescript/)

 ## Setup